lleadbet/embedify-discord-bot/README.md

 By default, the bot will suppress embeds on any messages that contain TikTok links; this is due to TikTok's terrible embed preview, and without any good way to remove specific embeds, it needs to remove all of them.

-You can disable this by changing the permissions to no longer "Manage Messages" via the installation URL, or if self-hosting, setting the `ENABLE_TIKTOK_EMBED_SUPPRESSION` environment variable to `false`.
+You can disable this by changing the permissions to no longer "Manage Messages" via the installation URL, or if self-hosting, setting the `SUPPRESS_EMBEDS` environment variable to `false`.

 ## Development